eelysee/eelysee/README.md

 ### Hi there 👋

+My name is Edwige and I am learning Python and the Data Science Pipeline.

+I have been an Intelligence Analyst and a Finaincial analyst and Now I am a learning to code so that I can better combine big data with LLM.
 <!--
 **eelysee/eelysee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.